hicops/hicops/docs/installation.md

 toc: true
 ---
 # Install
 HiCOPS uses a standard CMake installation.
 Set the environment variables `CC` and `CXX` before executing CMake to specify the compilers.
-By default, HiCOPS enables `OPENMP` and `MPI` with no instrumentation.
+By default, HiCOPS enables `OpenMP` and `MPI` and disables instrumentation support.
 HiCOPS will search the `CMAKE_PREFIX_PATH` for Timemory installation.

 ## Environment
 * GCC 7.2+ compiler with C++14, OpenMP and threading